MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-agent-targeting.md

 ## Assign a task to an agent group

-1. From the On the Configure settings pane, enter a Task name.
+1. From the Configure settings pane, enter a Task name.
 2. Select an agent group from the dropdown list.
 3. Select **Save**.